caseyamcl/settings-manager/README.md

 ## Concepts

-A **Setting** is simply a PHP class that implements the `SettingInterface` interface.
+A **Setting** is simply a PHP class that implements the `SettingDefinitionInterface` interface.
 A setting has the following attributes:

 * A name (e.g. a machine name/slug)
 * A display name